 Journal or Book Title

-When analyzing field data on consumer products, model-based approaches to inference require a model with sufficient flexibility to account for multiple kinds of failure.
+When analyzing field data on consumer products, model-based approaches to inference require a model with sufficient flexibility to account for multiple kinds of failures.
 The causes of failure, while not interesting to the consumer per se, can lead to various observed lifetime distributions.
-Because of this, standard lifetime models, such as Weibull or lognormal may be inadequate.
+Because of this, standard lifetime models, such as using a single Weibull or lognormal distribution, may be inadequate.
 Usually cause-of-failure information will not be available to the consumer and thus traditional competing risk analyses cannot be performed.
-Furthermore, when the information carried by lifetime data are limited by sample size, censoring and truncation, estimates can be unstable and suffer from imprecision.
-These limitations are typical; for example, lifetime data for high-reliability products will naturally tend to be right-censored.
+Furthermore, when the information carried by lifetime data are limited by sample size, censoring, and truncation, estimates can be unstable and suffer from imprecision.
+These limitations are typical, for example, lifetime data for high-reliability products will naturally tend to be right-censored.
+In this article, we present a method for joint estimation of multiple lifetime distributions based on the generalized limited failure population (GLFP) model.
+This five-parameter model for lifetime data accommodates lifetime distributions with multiple failure modes: early failures (sometimes referred to in the literature as “infant mortality”) and failures due to wearout.
+We fit the GLFP model to a heterogenous population of devices using a hierarchical modeling approach.
+Borrowing strength across subpopulations, our method enables estimation with uncertainty of lifetime distributions even in cases where the number of model parameters is larger than the number of observed failures.
+Moreover, using this Bayesian method, comparison of different product brands across the heterogenous population is straightforward because estimation of arbitrary functionals is easy using draws from the joint posterior distribution of the model parameters.
+Potential applications include assessment and comparison of reliability to inform purchasing decisions.
+Supplementary materials for this article are available online.

-Mittman, Eric Thomas; Lewis-Beck, Colin; and Meeker, William Q., "A Hierarchical Model for Heterogenous Reliability Field Data" (2018).
+Mittman, Eric; Lewis-Beck, Colin; and Meeker, William Q., "A Hierarchical Model for Heterogenous Reliability Field Data" (2019).
 Statistics Publications.
 125.